 Use the Buyer’s Money

 The result is that some buyers won’t be comfortable with this type of transaction.
-To ease a potential buyer’s worry, accompany him or her to the bank where your car is financed and have an employee explain the situation.
-If the buyer is still uneasy, you may have to use your own cash to pay off the loan — or you may need to find a different buyer.
+To ease a potential buyer’s worry, ask the buyer to meet you at the bank where your car is financed and ask an employee explain the situation.
+If the buyer remains uneasy, you may have to use your own cash to pay off the loan — or look for a different buyer.

 The good news is that many banks will accept payment directly from the buyer.
-We suggest having the buyer write two checks: one to your bank for the payoff amount, and one to you for the remainder of your deal amount.
+We suggest asking the buyer write two checks: one to your bank for the payoff amount and one to you for the remainder of your deal amount.